djo1975/Bloger/README.md

 # 📖 Blog App <a name="about-blog-project"></a>

 This is a Blog App build with Rails.
 In this project, I will create all controllers and views for my Blog app.
 As I won't be processing any data yet, I will add simple placeholders for my views with plain HTML.
+And now is time for forms :) .

 ## 🛠 Built With <a name="built-with"></a>